nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will show a success message.
-2. The Ingredient Tracker inside the _Main View_ will show the list of ingredients.
+2. The Ingredient Tracker inside the _Main View_ will show the list of all the ingredients.

 ![IngredientListCommandScreenshot](images/IngredientListCommandScreenshot.png)